firezone/firezone/docs/docs/authenticate/oidc/azuread.mdx

 Run `firezone-ctl reconfigure` to update the application.
 You should now see a `Sign in with Azure` button at the root Firezone URL.

-## Restricting Access to Certain Members
+## Restricting Access to Certain Users

-Azure AD allows admins to restrict app access to a subset of users within your organization.
+Azure AD allows admins to restrict OAuth application access to a subset of users within your organization.
 See Microsoft's [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-restrict-your-app-to-a-set-of-users) for more information on how to do this.